dncoyote/interview-guides/Notes/CoreJava.md

 #### Static Variables
 - They are also known as Class Variables, they are shared by all instances of a class.
 - They are initialized only once when the class is loaded, and any changes to them are reflected across all instances of the class.
+- The concept of call by value or call by reference does not apply to static fields, as they are not passed as arguments to methods.
+Instead, they are accessed directly by their class name.

 ```java
 public class MyClass {